Claude 2: Anthropic’s Alternative to GPT-4

 Cases Where Claude 2 Stands Out

 - Legal contract analysis.
-Upload complete contract, ask specific questions without prior chunking.
+Upload the complete contract and ask specific questions without prior chunking.

 - Scientific paper reading.
-Load the full PDF and dialogue about methodology, results, limitations.
+Load the full PDF and dialogue about methodology, results, and limitations.

-- Code assistant needing context.
+- Code assistant with wide context.
 Load several related files and ask for refactor or cross-file analysis.

 - Long conversational systems.
 Assistants where the session can extend to hundreds of messages without losing memory.

 - Compliance and documentary review.
-Verify a document meets certain written criteria.
+Verify a document meets written criteria, comparing sections against each other.

 Cases Where GPT-4 Still Wins

 - Mature plugins and function calling.
-OpenAI’s ecosystem is broader.
+OpenAI’s ecosystem is broader and more consolidated.

 - Complex mathematical reasoning.